vadym-shukurov/management-and-culture/MY_USER_MANUAL.md

 ### My Communication Style

 **What you'll notice:**
-- I write a lot—it's how I think
+- I write a lot-it's how I think
-- I ask clarifying questions—I want to understand before I advise
+- I ask clarifying questions-I want to understand before I advise
-- I'm direct—I say what I mean, no hidden agendas
+- I'm direct-I say what I mean, no hidden agendas
-- I default to async—interruptions are expensive
+- I default to async-interruptions are expensive

 **What I need from you:**
-- Lead with context—"Here's the situation, here's what I need"
+- Lead with context-"Here's the situation, here's what I need"
-- Be specific—vague concerns get vague responses
+- Be specific-vague concerns get vague responses
-- Tell me the ask—are you venting, seeking advice, or need a decision?
+- Tell me the ask-are you venting, seeking advice, or need a decision?

 ---